Database

 Complaints on lack of transparency in public procurement

 There have been frequent complaints about the lack of transparency and rule changes during the award of major government contracts.
 It has been reported that, despite Law No. 80, transparency, fairness, and truly competitive bidding conditions in many tenders remain uncertain.
-The Colombian government is also resorting to auctions for the purchase of high-tech or complex equipment.
 These factors remain significant market access barriers for some companies interested in public sector contracts.

 Coverage Horizontal